Winter Way

 8 stages | 202 km

-The Winter Way emerged as the alternative route followed by pilgrims on the French Way to avoid the high mountains of O Cebreiro which, in winter, were totally impracticable due to heavy snowfall.
-Due to its recent signposting and officialization it is one of the most virgin routes of the Camino de Santiago.
-A paradise to be discovered.
+The Winter Way was created as an alternative to the French Way to bypass the impassable mountains of O Cebreiro in winter due to heavy snow.
+Recently marked and officialized, it’s now one of the lesser-traveled routes of the Camino de Santiago—a hidden gem waiting to be explored.

 Information of the Winter Way